National parks and nature reserves of Israel

 National parks of Israel are declared historic sites or nature reserves, which are mostly operated and maintained by the National Nature and Parks Authority.
-As of 2015, Israel maintains 81 national parks and more than 400 nature reserves, many of them in the occupied West Bank, that protect 2,500 species of indigenous wild plants, 32 species of fish, 530 species of birds and 100 species of mammals.
+As of 2015, Israel maintains 81 national parks and more than 400 nature reserves, including in the occupied West Bank, that protect 2,500 species of indigenous wild plants, 32 species of fish, 530 species of birds and 100 species of mammals.

-The parks and reserves were frequently declared around the ruins of the depopulated and subsequently demolished towns and villages of the 1948 Palestinian exodus; 182 historical Palestinian built up areas are located within Israel's parks and reserves.
+The parks and reserves were frequently declared around the ruins of the depopulated and subsequently demolished towns and villages of the 1948 Palestinian expulsion and flight; 182 historical Palestinian built up areas are located within Israel's parks and reserves.
 Some parks are located at archaeological sites such as Tel Megiddo, Beit She'an, Ashkelon and Kursi.
 Others, such as the Alexander stream, Mount Carmel National Park or Hurshat Tal focus on nature and the preservation of local flora and fauna.
 Several parks and nature reserves have camping options, such as tent grounds and bungalows, open to small groups and individual campers.
 Some of them are located in the Israeli-occupied territories of the Golan Heights and the West Bank.

 In 2011, the most popular national parks were Yarkon National Park, Caesarea, Ein Gedi and Tel Dan.

 History

 From the 1920s onwards, the British Mandatory government passed laws aimed at saving the local flora and fauna.
 In 1924 a Hunting Act was published and in 1926 a Forest Ordinance were published.
 Many sites, such as the forests of Mount Carmel and Mount Meron, were declared forest reserves; certain trees were declared protected.

 In 1953 the Knesset passed the Wildlife Protection Law (חוק הגנת חיות-הבר) and the Minister of Agriculture was appointed for its implementation.
 In 1955, the department for the improvement of the country's landscape (המחלקה לשיפור נוף הארץ) was established in the Israeli Prime Minister's Office, which was assigned the establishment of tourist infrastructure.
 The department established a number of well-known national parks, such as Gan HaShlosha, Caesarea, Shivta and Avdat.
 Following the ecologically disastrous drying of Lake Hula and the resulting public pressure, the Hula Reserve was established in 1964, which was the first declared nature reserve in Israel.
 In 1963 the Knesset approved the "National parks and nature reserves act" (חוק הגנים הלאומיים ושמורות הטבע), whose legislation process had already began in 1956.
 As a result, two authorities were established: the National Parks Authority and the Nature Reserves Authority.
 In 1998 the two authorities were merged into one body - Israel Nature and Parks Authority.

 The last observation of an Arabian leopard took place in the northern Arabah area in 2010/11.
 It is possibly extinct in the country.